MahmoudOsamax/AI2-Project/README.md

   Jupyter Notebook used for training and evaluating the machine learning model.
 It includes the data preprocessing, model training, and performance evaluation

 - **`Concrete Compressive Strength.csv`**
-  Dataset containing information about the components of concrete and their corresponding compressive strength values.
-  **Dataset link:** [Concrete Compressive Strength Dataset](https://www.kaggle.com/datasets/niteshyadav3103/concrete-compressive-strength)
+  Dataset containing information about the components of concrete and their corresponding compressive strength values **Dataset link:** [Concrete Compressive Strength Dataset](https://www.kaggle.com/datasets/niteshyadav3103/concrete-compressive-strength)

 - **`app.py`**